kuerbis/Term-TablePrint-p6/README.md

 table-expand
 ------------

-If the option *table-expand* is enabled and Return is pressed, the selected table row is printed with each column in its own line.
-Exception: if the cursor auto-jumped to the first row, the first row will not be expanded.
+If *table-expand* is enabled and Enter is pressed, the selected table row prints with each column on a new line.
+Pressing Enter again closes this view.
+The next Enter key press will automatically jump the cursor to the first row.
+If the cursor has automatically jumped to the first row, pressing Enter will close the table instead of expanding the first row.
+Pressing any key other than Enter resets these special behaviors.

-0 - off

-1 - on (default)

         .----------------------------.        .----------------------------.
         |col1 | col2   | col3 | col3 |        |                            |